ADHD and Special Education

 The classroom is highly structured in a way kids with mental illnesses tend to crave.
-Instruction is provided in twenty-minute increments, which is perfect for anyone, let alone someone with ADHD.
+Instruction is provided in 20-minute increments, which is perfect for anyone, let alone someone with ADHD.
 Kids get five minutes of "free time" between instruction.
 However, they have to finish their work to get that time.
 My son is hugely motivated by this.

 There's much more to it.
 The classroom is so highly structured that it would be impossible for me to do it at home.
 My son's behaviors have drastically improved, though, and he's doing grade-level work.

 My son now has proof that he can be a good student.
 Previously, he'd insist he was stupid and refuse to work.
 As a parent, I feared he'd drop out one day.
 I feared he'd be a school-to-prison pipeline statistic.